 1. Start by de-seeding and roughly chopping your chilies (you can leave the seeds in if you like, for a spicier jam).

-4. Blitz the ingredients until a thick paste starts to form.
+1. Blitz the ingredients into a thick paste.

-6. Reduce the heat and let the jam simmer for 20 minutes, stirring occasionally.
+1. Reduce the heat and let the jam simmer, stirring occasionally.

-7. It will be bubbling, sticky, and look deeply red.
-It should have reduced by about a third.
+1. It will be bubbling, sticky, and look deeply red.
+Once thickened, remove from the heat.

 How to Sterilize Glass Jars